dushanEranga/SmartHome/README.md

 Demo Video is[ Here](https://drive.google.com/open?id=1-OE119SbUDRViZNdhZerIEEUaRyvhNer)
 * At the time of recording above demo video, the feature of controlling the fan using in built IR transmitter of my mobile device was not completed.
 I will upload the perticular video soon.
 The last two screen shots describes this functionality.

+When app couldn't find the fan in given getwork And the phone is not having an IR trasnmitter, App shows error messages.
+Video is [ Here](https://drive.google.com/open?id=1TdNTJEKoeJUrTEQ2Zp6ff-fZP5Pnyq0Z)

 ## To-DO List

 * Redesign interfaces